KirkBrooks/4D_FormTools/README.md

 ## Installation

+> You musts have Grep installed on your system.

 ### Standalone Usage
 - Open the 4D FormTools project in 4D v20 or later.
 - Run the `modify_forms` project form